oneminch/Notes/TypeScript.md

 type Coords3D = Coordinates2D & { z: number };
 ```

 - ==Declaration merging== allows the compiler to merge two or more separate declarations declared with the same name into a single definition.
+    - When multiple `interface`s are created in the same scope using the same name, TypeScript automatically merges them.
-The merged definition will have the features of all the original declarations.
+    - The merged definition will have the features of all the original declarations.
+    - `type` throws an error in such cases.

 ```ts
 class User {}